 When daylight came, we were in the point where we had waterfalls as a backdrop.

 To make it easier for us, our guide Jelly (he is an ex-RPA, a returnee) had to lay down some tall cogon grass along the trail with his bolo.
 Our porter guide was Paterno, who most of the time was silent.
 I’m impressed that both were fast hikers walking barefoot.
-I couldn’t imagine myself not wearing durable hiking shoes in a leech-laden trail but our guides are very much of a minimalist by only needing their sturdy soles.
+I couldn’t imagine myself not wearing durable hiking shoes in a leech-laden trail but our guides were leaning towards minimalism by only needing their sturdy soles.
 It is not by choice.
 They don’t even own beanies and instead had plastic bags to wrap their heads, and had trashbags as an improvised jacket for waterproofing and insulation.

 Along the trail, we saw colorful butterflies and a praying mantis that looked at first like a butterfly with its bright pink wings.

 There were wild orchids and the unwelcomed leeches.
-Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dryfit or rashguard or armcover, trek pants and gloves which is also helpful in protecting yourself from the blady cogon grass.
+Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dryfit or rashguard or armcover, and by wearing trek pants and gloves—which is also helpful in protecting yourself from the blady cogon grass.

-After waking up the next morning, a fat leech was on my right ankle and was still trying to devour my nutrient-rich blood.
+Upon waking up the next morning, a fat leech was on my right ankle and was still trying to devour my nutrient-rich blood.
 If you happen to get intimate with the leeches, just twist them first before you pull them from your skin or sprinkle salt on them and they will shy away from sucking blood.
-I’m not sure how true this is: Applying Efficascent Oil, a methyl salicylate-camphor-menthol liniment—a popular remedy for muscle aches and a counterirritant, can also be used as an anti-leech potion.
+I’m not sure how true this is: Efficascent oil, a methyl salicylate-camphor-menthol liniment, a popular remedy for muscle aches and a counterirritant can also be used as an anti-leech potion.
 Perhaps its strong menthol properties is toxic to the bloodsuckers.